Akash1211222/Alliance_JavaScript_basic/Sec_A/01_basic/README.txt

 a.
 Remove the last item from array
 b. remove google and IBM and add Bloomberg
 c.
 Add Amazon at end.

+Functions in JS

+1. Function Defination                  Function Call

+function functionName(){                functionName()
+     ...// Perform some task
+}

+Q. Create a function using "function" keywrd that takes a string as an arguments and return the number of vowels in the string